tmarkec/Portafolio-3/README.md

 - As a player, I want to be able to know the rules of the game
 - As a player, I want the be able to pick the level of difficulty for the game
 - As a player, I want the game to show my progress in the game either by winning or losing.
 - As a player, I want a warning message to appear on the screen if I accidentally enter an invalid character, or number or just repeat the letter I used already
 - As a player, I want to get some message if I win, and if I lose I want to know what was the secret word
 - As a player, I want some help/hint if my attempts are not going well and I'm close to losing the game
 - As a player, after every game, I want to be able to have the option to play again or not

 ### Colors

-- Colored text will be shown across the game, to make users more interested in the game.
+- Colored text will be shown across the game to make users more interested and attracted.
 Wrong inputs across the game will be shown in red color.
 Colors in the game are imported from Python Colorama Model

 ### Technology Used